 Retirement and longevity record

-'Mr. Oswald' ran for more than half a century, even when Johnson retired from the retailing business altogether in 1953.
-The strip was published in European hardware retailing magazines as well.
-It ran in the UK's Ironmonger from 1955 to 1982 and in Finland's Nupi from 1957 to 1982.
-In 1968 a compilation book was published: 'Forty Years with Mr. Oswald' (National Hardware Retailing Association, 1968).
-In the book, Johnson also recounted his own history in the retail business, both in the introductions for each chapter and in a comic strip created specially for the book.
-In 1989 the 95-year old cartoonist finally retired, having drawn 'Mr. Oswald' continuously, without assistance during most of its run, for a record-breaking 62 years.
-The only cartoonist to match this record was also named Russell, namely Australian cartoonist Jim Russell, who continued his comic strip 'The Potts' (1939-2001) for the exact same amount of time and also without assistance!
-But one must consider that 'The Potts' was a daily comic, while 'Mr. Oswald' only appeared once a month.
+'Mr. Oswald' ran for more than half a century, even after Johnson retired from the retailing business in 1953.
+He only retired completely in 1989, at age 95, having drawing the comic for a record-breaking 62 years, without any assistance or interruptions during most of its run.
+One other comic artist matches his record and was also named Russell: Australian cartoonist Jim Russell, who continued his comic strip 'The Potts' (1939-2001) for the exact same amount of time and also without assistance.
+But 'The Potts' was a daily comic, while 'Mr. Oswald' only appeared once a month.
 Second place is taken by U.S. comic artist Fred Lasswell, who drew the daily comic 'Barney Google' for 59 years (1942-2001), though with the aid of assistants.
 The third spot goes to Ed Payne's 'Billy the Boy Artist' (1899-1955), which lasted 56 years on end.
-At the fourth place we find the Englishman Frank Dickens, who drew his daily gag comic 'Bristow' completely on his own for 51 years on end (1961-2012).
-Fifth place is for Charles M. Schulz who drew the daily 'Peanuts' comic strip between 1950 and 2000 for 49 years without assistance, though he did use assistants for the separate comic book publications.
-At sixth we find the Belgian cartoonist Marc Sleen, who drew the daily newspaper comic 'Nero' without assistance for 45 years continuously (1947-1992) (and had ten other comic series running in between for 18 years!).
+At the fourth place, we find Russell Myers's 'Broom-Hilda' (as of 2024, 54 years on end, solo).
+Fifth place is for Englishman Frank Dickens, who drew his daily gag comic 'Bristow' completely on his own for 51 years on end (1961-2012).
+Sixth place is for Charles M. Schulz who drew the daily 'Peanuts' comic strip between 1950 and 2000 for 49 years without assistance, though he did use assistants for the separate comic book publications.
+At seventh, we find the Belgian cartoonist Marc Sleen, who drew the daily newspaper comic 'Nero' without assistance for 45 years continuously (1947-1992) (and had ten other comic series running in between for 18 years!).

 From: 'Forty Years of Mr. Oswald'.